karl03/predictive-bms/timelog.md

 ### 25 Jan 2024

 * *2 hours* Worked on filtering/ cleaning discharge data for visualisation, by adding low-pass filter, averaging, and other helper functions.
 Produced several visualisations and added to data folder.
+* *1.5 hours* Begun added functionality to logger gui, attempted to update simulation based on discharge values, further refinement needed.
+Tried to get gradients between points to find changes in curve, but not yet working.